Reception of complaint and analysis of admissibility

 If the Commissioner is of the opinion that the federal institution has not honoured the compliance agreement, he may apply to the Federal Court for an order requiring the federal institution to comply with the agreement.

 Note: The ability to enter into a compliance agreement is a new power given to the Commissioner of Official Languages as a result of the adoption of Bill C-13 to modernize the Official Languages Act.
-The Office of the Commissioner will use this power as soon as possible.

 Follow-up of recommendations